hackingmaterials/rocketsled/README.md

 As an argument to `OptTask`.

 ### Submit and optimize jobs in batches with `batch_size`
-Turboworks supports batch job submission and optimization.
+Rocketsled supports batch job submission and optimization.
 For example, you may want to run 10 workflows, optimize the next 10 best guesses, and submit another 10 workflows.
 To do this, use

 `batch_size=10`